5 Tips for Buying Used Furniture So You Won’t Have Any Regrets

 Along with bedbugs, upholstered furniture can also house fleas, carpet beetles and dust mites, all of which can be extremely difficult to get rid of.
-So if you’re at all in doubt about the cleanliness of a potential piece of furniture, leave it — this is one case where it’s way better to be safe than sorry.
+So if you’re at all in doubt about the cleanliness of a potential piece of furniture, leave it.

 It makes sense that bugs could bed down in the soft materials we use to create cushions.
-But insects are nothing if not adaptable, and many have evolved to live inside less-hospitable-seeming materials.
+But insects are nothing if not adaptable.

 For example, wood furniture serves as a prime nesting substrate for powderpost beetles — especially hardwoods commonly used in furniture construction, like walnut, oak, hickory and maple.

 Unlike bedbugs, fleas and dust mites, powderpost beetles rarely bite pets or people.
-But they can turn a beautiful piece of wood furniture into dust in a flash.
+But they can turn a beautiful piece of wood furniture into dust.
 And if your home features wood construction, a serious infestation might even cause damage to its structural integrity.

 So when you’re looking at a potential desk or table, be on the lookout for signs of stowaways.
 The most telling sign of powderposts are the sets of tiny exit holes, measuring from 1/32 to 1/16 of an inch in diameter.